Abhay0123/Abhay0123/README.md

 - 📫 How to reach me : *https://www.linkedin.com/in/abhay-pathak-791b18209/*

-- ⚡  **A passionate electrical engineer want to become a ardent SDET in future😎**
+- ⚡  **A passionate electrical engineer want to become a ardent SDET in future 😎**

 ## 🚀 Languages and Tools: